Enhancing the urban landscape of Pittsburgh and surrounding communities of Allegheny County.

 “troy loves hill” (2009)

-Carolyn Kelly captured Troy Hill’s Germanic roots with a tree theme, using leafs to represent different aspects of the area’s past at 1705 Lowrie Street.
+Carolyn Kelly captures Troy Hill’s Germanic roots using leaves and branches to represent different aspects of the area’s past at 1705 Lowrie Street.

 “A Walk Through Milvale” (2003)

-Sandy Kessler Kaminski portrays a memorable array of Millvale’s cultural landmarks and amenities at 112 Lincoln Avenue while the 40th Street Bridge spans the scene, connecting it all back to Pittsburgh.
+Sandy Kessler Kaminski portrays a memorable array of Millvale’s cultural landmarks and historic sites, including its connection to Pittsburgh via the 40th Street Bridge, at 112 Lincoln Avenue.

 “A Piece of Yesterday, Today and Tomorrow” (2005)

-Monica Cervone McElwain features symbols the Southside’s past, present, and future at 2341 East Carson Street.
-It is rendered with movement that reflects a neighborhood where there is never a dull moment.
+Monica Cervone McElwain exemplifies the Southside’s past, present, and future at 2341 East Carson Street with color and movement that echo a place where there’s never a dull moment.

 “Allentown Stories” (2007)